Leave Them Laughing! Humor Makes the Spot Memorable

 Case Study 8 min

-Learn how MCC Mike DiMestico used comedic techniques to create a memorable spot on Operational Security.
+Learn how comedic techniques create a memorable spot on operational security.

-By understanding the real science behind laughter and memory, it's easy to make a case for choosing a humorous theme as MCC DiMestico did.
-Using easily recognizable WWII OPSEC posters, MCC DiMestico (then E-4 DiMestico) used comically literal interpretations to remake the fairly dry topic into a memorable and engaging talk.
+Understanding the real science behind laughter and memory makes it an easy case for choosing a humorous theme as Mass Communication Chief Michael DiMestico did.
+Using easily recognizable WWII Operational Security posters, MCC DiMestico (then E-4 DiMestico) used comically literal interpretations to remake the fairly dry topic into a memorable and engaging talk.

 What works in this video and how can you utilize creative techniques to create your own comedic gem?
 Read on for a breakdown and useful tips.